Navid200/xDrip/docs/Connectivity-troubleshoot.md

  Don't waste your time starting the sensor.
 If there is a command stuck in the queue, [clear](./Clear-queue.md) the queue.

 If there is no proper connectivity, if you don't see "scanning" on the G5/G6 status page, you should tap on "Restart Collector" on the classic status page.
 You may need to approve a pair request, which may come up any time up to 5 minutes after tapping on restart collector.
-If there is still no proper connectivity, change the last character of the transmitter ID and apply.
-Then, change it back.
-Now, the system status page should show hunting transmitter.
+If there is still no proper connectivity, [trigger a pair request](./MissedPairRequest.md).
 It should connect.

 **[Intermittent connectivity](./Intermittent.md)**